 - 1 medium sized ‘RED JIANA’ Dragon fruit

 - 1 oz Orange juice

-- Place the dragon fruit in a bowl and mix it well to combine the pulp to remove seeds and excess pulp)
+- Place the dragon fruit in a bowl and mix it well to combine the pulp and seeds..

-- Add to the other ingredients with ice in a blender.
+- Add the mixture to the other ingredients with ice in a blender and puree until smooth

 - Mix well.

 - Place lime on the rim of the glass and dip into salt.